Lookman scores, Zambo Anguissa bags assist in Fulham loss to Manchester United | Goal.com

 Super Eagles defender and Lookman’s teammate Ola Aina was on parade for 83 minutes before he was replaced by Aleksandar Mitrovic.

-Zambo Anguissa starred for 79 minutes before making ways for Gabon international Mario Lemina, who is on loan from Southampton.
+Zambo Anguissa starred for 79 minutes before making way for Gabon international Mario Lemina, who is on loan from Southampton.

 Nigerian forward Josh Onomah and the Democratic Republic of the Congo international Neeskens Kebano were unused substitutes.